-Before GPS, smartphones and even compasses, people have naturally navigated using the movement of celestial bodies like stars and the moon or found their way using the lay of the land.
+Before GPS, smartphones, and even compasses, people used the movement of celestial bodies like stars and the moon or the lay of the land to find their way.
 Natural navigation got our forebears out of pretty sticky situations and even led them to discover new lands or tirade routes for voyages.

 Unfortunately, natural navigation is a dying art.

-What with our modern conveniences, natural nav is slowly becoming a “thing of the past”.
-This shouldn’t stop any outdoorsman from learning this valuable skill, though.
+What with our modern conveniences, natural nav is slowly becoming a “thing of the past.”
+This shouldn’t stop any outdoorsman from learning this valuable survival skill, though.
 In the event that you somehow lose your way (and your gear), natural navigation techniques can help you get back on track.

 Here are some tried and tested methods of natural navigation every outdoorsman should know:

 Finding your way using the North Star is considered one of the basics of celestial navigation.
-The video above gives you the low-down on how to spot Polaris, what constellations to look out for, and even touches base with the north celestial pole and why every star in the sky seems to revolve around Polaris.
+The video above gives you the low-down on how to spot Polaris and what constellations to look out for.
+It even touches base with the north celestial pole and why every star in the sky seems to revolve around Polaris.
 It’s a great way to jumpstart your natural navigation journey.

 If you’re in the southern hemisphere and have somehow gotten lost, your best shot at finding north and getting un-lost would be to locate the Southern Cross constellation or Crux.
-This constellation has been used by early voyagers who ventured out to find new lands.
-The video above shows how to locate it using two nearby “pointer stars”.
+This constellation was used by early voyagers who ventured out to find new lands.
+The video above shows how to locate it using two nearby “pointer stars.”